Graduate Catalog

 Master of Arts in Teaching with Preliminary Teaching License, Elementary—Multiple Subjects, and ESOL

-NOTE: No applications are currently being accepted to the Elementary MAT with ESOL program.
+NOTE: No applications will be accepted to the Elementary MAT with ESOL program for the 2024-25 academic year.

 Degree Requirements